copdips/copdips.github.io/_posts/2018/2018-11-05-creating-multiple-redis-instance-services-on-windows.md

 # Create single Redis service on Windows

-[The official doc](https://redislabs.com/blog/redis-on-windows-8-1-and-previous-versions/) is good enough to get job down.
+[The official doc](https://redislabs.com/blog/redis-on-windows-8-1-and-previous-versions/) is good enough to get the job done.
 You can create the service by a simple command:

 ```powershell
 > redis-server --service-install